This recipe for roasted shishito peppers takes just five minutes to put together and makes the perfect appetizer or side dish.

 This recipe keeps it simple – like, really simple.
 You can jazz them up any number of ways: add sesame seeds or other spices, mix up the oil you’re using.

 You can also cook them different ways: some people like to sauté them in a cast iron skillet over high heat to get them blistered.
 I’ve also served them with a creamy dipping sauce – my mayo recipe makes a great one, with a few spices and some broth to thin it out.
 You could even just dip them in homemade ranch.

 With shishito peppers as pretty as these, though, I prefer the basics – an oil toss, a quick roast, and a sprinkle of salt.
 It’s really all they need.

-Here’s literally all I did with these – I tossed them in some avocado oil to coat them, gave them a sprinkle of pink Hawaiian sea salt (I know, I’m so fancy), and roasted them for 5 minutes.
+Here’s literally all I did with these – I tossed them in some avocado oil to coat them, gave them a sprinkle of pink Hawaiian sea salt (I know, I’m so fancy), and roasted them on my all time favorite baking sheet for five minutes.

 When you pull these out of the oven, they’ll be puffy, and look almost white.
 But about 10 seconds after you pull them out, they will deflate like little popped balloons and will become the tender bits of deliciousness you see here.

 Wikipedia says that you can poke a hole in the pepper to keep the hot air from bursting it.
 However, I think them inflating and deflating is part of the fun.
 They’re soft and tender when you eat them.
 Feel free to poke holes in your shishito peppers if you like.
 To each his own.

 Serve them right out of the oven when they’re hot – once they’re roasted and get refrigerated, it’s hard to get that fresh taste back!